PatrickF1/fzf.fish/README.md

 ### Pass fzf options to a specific command

-`fzf.fish` allows passing custom options to fzf in each function individually through these variables:
+`fzf.fish` allows passing additional options to fzf in each feature individually through these variables:

 | Feature                | Variable              |
 | ---------------------- | --------------------- |